tkvangorder/redis-shared-cache-sample/readme.md

 1. Checkout the tag "no-cache" via "git checkout tags/no-cache".
 2. Build the project "mvn clean install package"
 3. Launch exampleV1, from the root of the project: "java -jar examplev1/target/examplev1-0.0.1-SNAPSHOT.jar"
 4. Use your browser or postman to make the a rest call on "http://localhost:8081/customers/2".
-This should take a little more than 5 seconds (each time it is called) due to the artifical delay.
+This should take a little more than 5 seconds (each time it is called) due to the artificial delay.
 5. Explore the code under "exmaplev1", it is the only code in play at the moment.
 It is a simple Spring Boot Rest application using an in-memory "DAO" to store and get customers.

 ## Version 2 - Running the application with Spring's default caching.